-Generate Certificate ×
+Generate Certificate

-The common name is the address users will use to connect to this host.
+The commor name is the address users will use to connect to this host.

-Validation Method: Any
+Validation Method: Any 🗸

 Common Name: 2016doc1.graphon.com

-Subject Alternati∨e Name: 2016doc1.graphon.com
+Subject Alternative Name: 2016doc1.graphon.com

 Email Address:

-Configure IIS to use certificate
+☑ Configure IIS to use certificate

-Generate Certificate Cancel
+Generate Certificate

 - 6. Edit the Common Name, if desired.
 This is the exact address (Fully Qualified Doman Name) of the host that users will connect to when using GO-Global. - 7.
 Edit the Subject Alternative Name, if desired.
 This is the alternate address of the host users will connect to when using GO-Global. - 8.
 Provide an Email Address to which certificate renewal notifications will be sent. - 9.
 The certificate that is generated will automatically be configured for use in the Integrated Web Server.
 To configure Internet Information Server (IIS) to use the certificate, enable the Configure IIS to use Certificate option. - 10.
-Click Generate Certificate to generate and install a trusted TLS certificate on the host. - 11.
-If the DNS method was selected, create the DNS TXT records for Domain, Name, and Value, as provided in the Validation Tokens dialog.
+Click Generate Certificate to generate and install a trusted TLS certificate on the host. - If the DNS method was selected, create the DNS TXT records for Domain, Name, and Value, as provided in the Validation Tokens dialog.
 The values can be selected and copied.
 Then click Validate.

-DNS Validatio n Tokens ×
+DNS DNS Validation Tokens

-Please ask your DNS or IT administrator to create a DNS TXT record with the following Name and Value.
+Please as and Value the TXT re sk your DNS or IT administrator to create a DNS TXT record with the following Name 9.
 Click Copy to copy this information to the clipboard.
-Leave this dialog open until the TXT record has been created.
+Leave this dialog open until 9.cord has been created.
 Then click Validate.

 Domain 2016doc1.graphon.com

 Name acme-challenge.2016doc1.graphon.com

 Value "A6EhX_9sBsRy4k09Oqtl2ZCp7RVxotQGAjGCRo7FYIY"

 Validate

 The Strong Encryption Certificate Wizard populates the Common Name field with the host computer's Fully Qualified Domain Name (FQDN).
-The Common Name must be set to the exact value (address) that users will use to connect to the GO-Global host.
-In Note: order to pass the validation challenge, the name(s) used in the HTTP-01 or DNS-01 challenge must be resolvable via public DNS.
+The Common Name must be set to the exact value (address) that users will use to connect to the GO-Global Host.
+In order to pass the validation challenge, the name(s) used in the HTTP-01 or DNS-01 challenge must be resolvable via public DNS.
 For this reason, certificates for .local or other internal or non-public domains cannot be generated using the Strong Encryption Certificate Wizard.